 Climate zone characteristics.

 Evaluation Cost.
-Any costs incurred in the scope of work for Evaluators hired pursuant to Section 8-103(f)(7) and 8-104(f)(8) of the Act, including no more than three percent (3%) of Portfolio resources (approved Plan budgets).
+Any costs incurred in the scope of work for Evaluators hired pursuant to Section 8-103B(g)(6) and 8-104(f)(8) of the Act, including no more than three percent (3%) of Portfolio resources (approved Plan budgets).

 Marketing Cost.
-The costs of marketing and outreach, which has a purpose of acquiring Program participation or consumer understanding of Section 8-103 and 8-104 Programs.
+The costs of marketing and outreach, which has a purpose of acquiring Program participation or consumer understanding of Section 8-103B and 8-104 Programs.
 It includes, but is not limited to, the costs for: